 ZenBusiness has formed over 300,000 businesses, is reliable, fast and free when you use our special discount.
 Not to mention $79 less than LegalZoom!

 What Is a Multi-Member LLC?

 The basics of a multi-member limited liability company (or MMLLC) are right there in the name.
 It’s a structure for a business with two or more members/owners.
 But that’s just the tip of the iceberg.

 The MMLLC structure also protects members’ personal assets.
 Let’s say your business is sued and the court rules against it.
 If you’ve established an MMLLC, it distinguishes your business as a separate entity from you as an individual, so creditors can’t come after personal assets like your house, car, personal bank accounts, and more.
 Instead, they can only pursue your business assets.

-Many multi-member LLCs start out as partnerships, and this limited liability protection is a major benefit because partnerships do not receive this personal asset protection.
+Some multi-member LLCs start out as partnerships, and this limited liability protection is a major benefit of the LLC because partnerships do not receive this personal asset protection.
 Each state has its own rules and regulations for MMLLC formation and ongoing compliance, so check your state’s website to familiarize yourself with its procedures.
 That said, there are some general guidelines that can help you prepare to form your business.